akwanpdf/TestXamarinLegacySdk/README.md

 # TestXamarinLegacySdk
-**Purpose:** to show that when building an Android app that uses a Microsoft.NET.Sdk binding lib in terminal, a NuGet package is created.
+**Purpose:** to show that when building an Android NET6 app that uses a Microsoft.NET.Sdk binding lib in terminal, a NuGet package is created.
 Meanwhile, when building an app that uses a Xamarin.Legacy.Sdk binding lib in terminal, no NuGet package is created.
 For both binding libs, `GeneratePackageOnBuild` is already set to true.

 Projects:
 1. JavaBinding: a binding library that uses Xamarin.Legacy.Sdk to target NET6 and MonoAndroid11.0
 2. NET6JavaBinding: a binding library that uses Microsoft.NET.Sdk to target NET6
-3. UseJavaBinding: an app that uses JavaBinding.
+3. UseJavaBinding: a NET6 app that uses JavaBinding.
-4. UseNET6JavaBinding: an app that uses NET6JavaBinding.
+4. UseNET6JavaBinding: a NET6 app that uses NET6JavaBinding.

 For context, the projects were created using Microsoft.Android.Templates::31.0.101-preview.10.59.